Anthony Joshua vs Oleksandr Usyk: Reception

 Critics universally praised Usyk's performance during the fight.
 Coral Barry of BBC Sport called it "exceptional", "incredible" and a "masterclass".
 Chris Eubank Jr. called it "one of the biggest statements in boxing for a very long time".
 Lennox Lewis called it "a great tactical performance".
 Max Kellerman compared the match to Holmes vs. Spinks, in which a reign of a bigger boxer was likewise ended.
 Roy Jones Jr. reacted: "Usyk didn't beat [Joshua].
 He dominated him".

 Regarding the defender's performance, Coral Barry noted: "It was a strange, almost hapless display from Joshua which leaves his legacy as one of the heavyweight greats in ruins."

 Aftermath

-Immediately after the fight, Anthony Joshua's team has "activated in principle" the rematch clause to face Oleksandr Usyk in early 2022.
-Eddie Hearn has warned that Joshua will be more aggressive in the rematch: "You'll see a different Anthony Joshua in this fight… This game plan is not box and move, this plan is to go in and hurt Usyk".
+Immediately after the fight, Anthony Joshua's team "activated in principle" the rematch clause to face Oleksandr Usyk in early 2022.
+Eddie Hearn warned that Joshua would be more aggressive in the rematch: "You'll see a different Anthony Joshua in this fight… This game plan is not box and move, this plan is to go in and hurt Usyk".
 On 10 October, Joshua officially exercised his contractual right to an immediate rematch.
 On 22 June, it was announced that a rematch was scheduled to take place in Jeddah, Saudi Arabia on 20 August with Usyk defending the WBA, WBO and IBF championship belts, and Joshua, as the challenger.